Easy Campfire Potatoes

 I usually add seasoning to potatoes, toss them so that they are all coated well with the seasoning and only after I add the onion rings (or half-rings) and rosemary.
 Then again, I mix them.

-Campfire potatoes are then equally divided into 4 portions and wrapped into aluminum foil.
+Campfire potatoes are then equally divided into 4 portions and wrapped in aluminum foil.

 Steps How to Make Campfire Potatoes - Add Butter